-There are two main categories available for entry at the Central Northland Science and Technology Fair.
-The categories are Investigation and Technology.
+There are three main categories available for entry at the Central Northland Science and Technology Fair.
+The categories are Science Investigation, Information Research and Technology.

 It is important that the correct category is selected.
 Selection of the correct category demonstrates a certain degree of scientific knowledge, but more importantly exhibits which are place in the wrong category will be disadvantaged.

 Exhibits cannot be moved to other categories on the day and the judges will need to mark for their respective categories.
-An outstanding investigation project for example will perform poorly in a technology category for example – it won’t deliver what it takes to win the technology prize, the requirements are different.
+An outstanding investigation project for example will perform poorly in a technology category – it won’t deliver what it takes to win the technology prize, the requirements are different.

 Each exhibit may be entered by one or two students, an exhibit presented by three or more students will not be accepted.